AnujPancholi/fullstackopen2020-part3/README.md

 With reference to the description of exercise 3.13 in this readme, I've already accomplised this and the prod build is deployed on Heroku, so no changes needed here.

+## Exercise 3.22

+Added the eslint config, and the eslint extension for VS Code was very helpful in getting rid of the indentation errors (thanfully I switched from sublime text to vscode). most of the indentation errors were resolved automatically by the extension, however, I did configure certain rules to circumvent some of the errors, as can be seen in the `.eslintrc` file that I made.

 ---